Hesperian Health Guides

 Prevention:

-Avoid marriage between blood relatives such as cousins.
+Avoid having children with close relatives such as cousins.
 Genetic counselors (people who know about the risk of certain diseases being passed from parents to their children) are available in some cities.
 Try to talk to a health worker if you are concerned about hearing loss in your family.